PaPa31/hm/docs/node/nvm-windows.md

 Manage multiple installations of `node.js` on a Windows computer.

-:::Warning
+:::warning

-I found out that <a href='https://github.com/jasongin/nvs#automatic-switching-per-directory' class='external'>nvs</a> is better for using with multiple node versions
+I found out that <a href='https://github.com/jasongin/nvs#automatic-switching-per-directory' class='external'>nvs</a> is better for using with multiple node versions.
+See my [post](../../blog/2021/09/19/nvs-one-node-version-per-terminal-in-windows).

 :::